 Line 38 - Contributions to pension or other qualified plans

-Enter the contributed amount to pension, profit sharing or other qualified plans approved by the Secretary of the Treasury.
+Enter the amount contributed to pension, stock bonus, profit sharing or other qualified plans approved by the Secretary of the Treasury.
 This deduction is subject to certain limitations.
+See Section 1023(n) of the Code.